jdefrance7/SeniorDesignProject/Arduino/libraries/libcanard_v0/README.md

 ## Serial Debugging

-`void printCanardFrame(...)` - prints a formatted Canard CAN frame
+`void printCanardFrame(...)` - prints details about a Canard frame

 `void printCanardInstance(...)` - prints details about a Canard instance

-`void printCanardRxTransfer(...)` -- prints CanardRxTransfer details
+`void printCanardRxTransfer(...)` -- prints details about a received Canard transfer

-`void printCanardPoolAllocatorStatistics(...)` - prints Canard memory pool stats
+`void printCanardPoolAllocatorStatistics(...)` - prints details about the Canard memory pool